Crosshairs532/Fodecious-server/README.md

 # How to run server
 <p>
-  To run the server make sure you have installed nodejs, express, mongodb, firebase
+  To run the server make sure you have installed nodejs, express, mongodb, firebase , jwt
 </p>

 # For packages